Strength Training for Military and Law Enforcement

 High injury risk.

-Strength Reduces the Cost of Work
+Strength Reduces the Physiological Cost of Tactical Work

 This matters during long days, extended operations, and repeated efforts.
 Strength does not replace conditioning.
 It makes conditioning more effective.

-Injury Prevention is a Strength Issue
+Injury Prevention Is a Strength Issue - Especially for Tactical Athletes

 The Difference Between Tactical Strength and Sport Strength